deephdc/audio-classification-tf/README.md

 You can train your own audio classifier with your custom dataset.
 For that you have to:

-The first step to train your image classifier if to have the data correctly set up.

 ### 1.1 Prepare the audio files

 Put your images in the`./data/audios` folder.
-If you have your data somewhere else you can use that location by setting the `image_dir` parameter in the  `./etc/config.yaml` file.
+If you have your data somewhere else you can use that location by setting the `dataset_directory` parameter in the training args.
 Please use a standard audio format (like `.mp3` or `.wav`).

-Audio files must last more than 1s.
+Audio files must last more than 1s and must all have the same length (up to a second).
+Thi is because the embeddings arrays need have the same shape so that they can be merged in the same batch.
+For examples a 10.8s audio will have an embeddings shape of ``(10, 128)`` while a 5.2s audio will have a shape of ``(5, 128)`` and won't be possible to use them in the same batch.
+So if you want to use a shape of ``(10, 128)`` you have to make sure that all your audio are in between 10 and 11s.

 ### Prepare the data splits